 This module seeks to provide introductory knowledge of the efficient management of people at work by exploring a series of the main issues relating to HRM.
 It shows students how HRM as a business function can contribute to the competitiveness and productivity of an organization.
 The module will introduce students to the primary functions falling within the domain of Human Resource Management.
-The module seeksto develop students' understanding not only of what managers have to do about their employees but also of the roles, activities, and expectations of the individuals as a potential and capable employee.
+The module seeks to develop students' understanding not only of what managers have to do about their employees but also of the roles, activities, and expectations of the individuals as a potential and capable employee.

 A critical, evaluative and ability-based approach will be adopted to explore the range of HR activities.
-The intention is not merely to introduce the activities in themselves but also develop students' understanding of relevant aspects of the context in which such events take place, and enable the students to act in the course of their future career as professional employees and employers.
+The intention is not merely to introduce the activities in themselves but also to develop students' understanding of relevant aspects of the context in which such events take place, and enable the students to act in the course of their future career as professional employees and employers.
 An emphasis will be put on ethical HR practices, to underpin responsible attitudes in students.

-Explain the significance of human resource management as a field of study andas a central management function;

-Explain the role of HRM in creating value and increasing revenue;

-Identify and evaluate the HRM functions, their theoretical background and their everyday application;

-Recognize and apply the HRM related ethical issues and their solutions;

-Assess the basic aspects of international HRM.

-apply conceptual frameworks to the identification and solution of problems inHRM;

-Use analytical and presentation skills to address HRM issues in a variety ofcontexts.

-Introduction, Requirements.
-Grouping Referencing

-What is HR?
-Tutorial.

-Presentation about your company 10 groups 6 minutes each + on papersummarize the facts in 1 page.

-The Legal Environment - USA and Europe with Internet Q and A

-Managing Diversity, Equal Employment presentations, and discussion

-Employee Rights and Responsibilities lecture and tutorial mix

-Job design applied to companies, presentations and discussion

-Jobs tutorial.
-Quiz closed book

-Recruitment applied to companies, presentations and discussion

-Recruitment tutorial.
-Quiz closed book

-Selection and Placement presentation and discussion

-Selection and Placement tutorial.
-Quiz closed book

-ELECTRONIC MIDTERM EXAM!

-Training and development presentations and discussion

-Training implications of a newly hired employee Quiz closed book

-Performance Management and Appraisal presentations and discussion

-Performance Management and Appraisal tutorial.
-Quiz closed book.

-Total Rewards and Compensation presentations and discussion

-Total Rewards and Compensation tutorial.
-Quiz closed book

-Variable Pay and Executive Compensation, Managing Employee Benefits presentation and discussion

-Variable Pay and Executive Compensation, Managing Employee Benefitstutorial.
-Quiz closed book

-Organization/Individual Relations and Retention presentations and discussion watch the assigned video BEFORE CLASS read the specified chapter BEFORE CLASS participate actively in problems-solving at tutorials do independent research and then present their findings week-by-week.

-Strategic HR Management and Planning - Course wrap-up
+- 1. Explain the significance of human resource management as a field of study and as a central management function; - 2.
+Explain the role of HRM in creating value and increasing revenue; - 3.
+Identify and evaluate the HRM functions, their theoretical background and their everyday application; - 4.
+Recognize and apply the HRM related ethical issues and their solutions; - 5.
+Assess the basic aspects of international HRM. - 6. apply conceptual frameworks to the identification and solution of problems in HRM; - Use analytical and presentation skills to address HRM issues in a variety of contexts.

+10. • Syllabus:

+- Introduction, Requirements.
+Grouping Referencing - What is HR?
+Tutorial. - Presentation about your company 10 groups 6 minutes each + on paper summarize the facts in 1 page. - The Legal Environment USA and Europe with Internet Q and A - Managing Diversity, Equal Employment presentations, and discussion - Employee Rights and Responsibilities lecture and tutorial mix - Job design applied to companies, presentations and discussion - Jobs tutorial.
+Quiz closed book - Recruitment applied to companies, presentations and discussion - Recruitment tutorial.
+Quiz closed book - Selection and Placement presentation and discussion - Selection and Placement tutorial.
+Quiz closed book - ELECTRONIC MIDTERM EXAM! - Training and development presentations and discussion - Training implications of a newly hired employee Quiz closed book - Performance Management and Appraisal presentations and discussion - o Performance Management and Appraisal tutorial.
+Quiz closed book. - Total Rewards and Compensation presentations and discussion - o Total Rewards and Compensation tutorial.
+Quiz closed book - Variable Pay and Executive Compensation, Managing Employee Benefits - presentation and discussion - Variable Pay and Executive Compensation, Managing Employee Benefits tutorial.
+Quiz closed book - Organization/Individual Relations and Retention presentations and discussion - Strategic HR Management and Planning Course wrap-up watch the assigned video BEFORE CLASS read the specified chapter BEFORE CLASS participate actively in problems-solving at tutorials do independent research and then present their findings week-by-week.